kartik3777/CS315_project/README.md

-[Image of a database schema diagram]

 ---

-## 🔑 Database Design & Normalization
+## Database Design & Normalization

 A key feature of this project is its highly normalized database schema, which adheres to **Boyce-Codd Normal Form (BCNF)**.
 Normalization is the process of organizing columns and tables in a relational database to minimize data redundancy and improve data integrity.